Mass Gainer Protein: What is it, and is it Worth It?

 What I’ll have them do is throw 2 scoops of Level-1 (40-50g protein) into a blender with whole foods for extra calories.
 They’ll typically use whole milk, a banana, oats, peanut butter, or anything else that sounds good to them.

 You can control the amount of calories much better this way, and it will always be consistent.
 Plus, if the foods you eat change day to day, it's nice to be able to customize your shake to meet your daily protein and calorie goals.
+I love that I can experiment with many combinations of protein powder, fruit, nut butters, and plenty of other options.

 If you want a traditional mass gainer powder, that’s okay as well.
 I’m not saying they are bad by any means.
 A lot of people have used them and seen good results.

-I just believe they are unnecessary for most people, and that there are far better options available.
+I just believe they are unnecessary for most people and that there are far better options available.

 Need Help Reaching Your Goals?

-Mass gainers are high calorie shakes that can help you gain muscle if you do everything else right.
+Mass gainers are high-calorie shakes that can help you gain muscle if you do everything else right.
 As long as you lift weights, keep progressing in your workouts, and are eating enough protein and calories ... mass gainers can help.

-Do you need them though?
+Do you need them, though?
 No, you can build muscle without them.
 Mass gainers just make it easier to get more protein and calories.

 Personally, I like to have more control over what goes into my shakes.